-There are a multitude of proxy server lists that can easily be found with a simple Google search.
+There is a multitude of proxy server lists that can easily be found with a simple Google search.
 Every day, even every hour, new proxy servers pop-up and some last for only a few days.
 It is essential that you select a credible and legitimate proxy server that is interested in more than just making money and/or stealing your personal and business information.

 Although most people believe that private proxies are superior to public proxies, there are several benefits to public proxies.
 For example: